FancyStudioTeam/YAMLCord/docs/reference/error-codes.md

 # Error Codes

-Error codes are codes that help identify the type of error that occurred during compilation.

 ## General Errors

 - `0`: Occurs when an error occurs that has not been documented with an error code.